BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

    How to set up a Windows development virtual machine

-VM images are `available from Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_ for use with VMWare, Hyper-V, VirtualBox, and Parallels are available and are ~20 GB in size.
+Windows VM images are `available from Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_ for use with VMWare, Hyper-V, VirtualBox, and Parallels are available and are ~20 GB in size.

 The VM images expire after 60 days (the expiry date should be shown on the download page).
 The images are provided for evaluation and demonstration (see the terms linked on the download page) and do not require activation.